 Sudan’s Western region is firmly in the Red Zone; the Foreign Office advises ‘against all travel’ and Darfur is associated with genocide, violence and despair.
 But Sudan is in transformation; thirty years of dictatorship have been overthrown by popular uprising and the country is struggling to emerge from military rule.
 Street protestors cry ‘Madania!’ – Arabic for ‘Civilian!’ – asserting their right to a new inclusive, civil society that is peaceful, diverse and free.

 Darfur remains on the edge of all this; a marginalised province that balances on a political, climatic and cultural knife-edge.
 Touching down in Nyala, the capital of South Darfur, I was half-expecting to find a charred landscape inhabited by the battered victims of violence, ethnic cleansing and climate change.
 Instead I stepped out into fresh, clear air; into a world of spectacular beauty, with a rich, colourful, vibrant culture.
 A world of dignity, warmth, pride and hospitality.

 I was in Darfur to help develop digital content for Nyala museum, which re-opened last year having been closed since 2006.
-Working with an international team, under the direction of the Sudanese Ministry of Culture, we are training local museum staff, filmmakers and photographers, to help create a celebrations of Darfur’s rich cultural diversity.
+Working with an international team, under the direction of the Sudanese Ministry of Culture, we are training local museum staff, filmmakers and photographers, to help create a celebration of Darfur’s rich cultural diversity.

 Given the problems facing Sudan, and in particular, Darfur, a museum might seem to last thing this place needs.
 Darfuris face hunger, malnutrition, violence and oppression on a daily basis.
 The UN’s World Food Programme feeds half a million people from Nyala.
 But alongside all these catastrophes is a corresponding hunger to celebrate.
 Despite everything that has happened here, there is still a desire to come together and assert the strength and uniqueness of their existence – dignity, diversity, community, creativity – all of these persist and endure.

 In some ways a Museum is just what Darfur needs – a shared civil space in which all the tribes can celebrate their identities, reminding each other, the world and themselves of the unique and enduring nature of their cultures.